 IFTTT Scheduling Limitations

-- Scheduling Pins this way can take just as long as it takes to Pin throughout the week.
+- Scheduling Pins using IFTTT can take just as long as it takes to Pin manually throughout the week.
 The benefit of this free Pin scheduler is that you can batch your Pinning efforts and get it done for the week ahead in one sitting.

 - Scheduling Pins using IFTTT as a Pinterest scheduler is still a manual process and requires you to curate your 3rd party content and write (or copy/paste) your descriptions.